ArcaneCircle/super-bunny/README.md

 enhanced by the incredible sound engine [ZzFXM](https://github.com/keithclark/ZzFXM) playing "Sanxion" by Rob Hubbard 🙏

+## Getting started

+- Drop the `super-bunny.xdc` from the [release assets](https://codeberg.org/r10s/super-bunny/releases)
-To play the game, go to the [releases page](https://codeberg.org/r10s/super-bunny/releases) and drop the `super-bunny.xdc` asset to your webxdc-enabled messenger as Delta Chat or Cheogram.
+  to any webxdc-enabled messenger as Delta Chat or Cheogram
+- Or try out an [online demo](https://r10s.codeberg.page/super-bunny/@main/)

 ## Build